seeinglogic/ariadne/tutorial/README.md

 than recomputing the analysis.

-The save and load functions are accessible via the context menu actions, and the analysis files will be saved in the `cache` directory inside the plugin directory.
-Relevant files are recognized by the filename of the targets, so if you have multiple targets named the same thing, you'll want to rename them or otherwise work around the name collisions.
+The save and load functions are accessible via the context menu actions, and the analysis files will be saved in the `cache` directory inside the root of this repo.
+Relevant files are recognized by the filename of the targets, so if you have multiple targets with the same name, you'll want to rename them or otherwise work around the name collisions.
 If a saved analysis file is detected when analysis is requested, a prompt will confirm whether to load from file or perform a fresh analysis.